A Biblical Border City between Judah and Philistia

 (10th-7th Centuries BCE)

 In the second half of the 10th century BCE, during the days of the United Monarchy or the beginning of the Kingdom of Judah, the village of Beth-Shemesh was transformed into a regional administrative centre of the kingdom on its border with Philistia.
-The archeological remains show evidence of considerable planning and investment in the buildings.
+The archaeological remains show evidence of considerable planning and investment in the buildings.

 An elaborate system of fortifications was discovered on the northeastern side of the tel.
 The main